lightning/bolts/02-peer-protocol.md

 The requirements above ensure that the opening phase is nearly
 atomic: if it doesn't complete, it starts again.
-The only exception is if the `funding_signed` message is sent but not received.
+The only exception is if the `funding_signed` is sent but not received.
 In this case, the funder will forget the channel, and presumably open a new one upon reconnection; meanwhile, the other node will eventually forget the original channel, due to never receiving `funding_locked` or seeing